 Throttling - prevents databases from becoming overloaded

-Load Balancing - distributes access over replicated or clustered databases
+Load Balancing - distributes load over replicated or clustered databases

 Query Routing and Filtering - conditionally sends queries to one database or another

-Database Support - a wide variety commercial and open-source databases are supported
+Database Support - a wide variety of commercial and open-source databases are supported

-Substitution and bind variables - makes frequently run queries faster and more efficient
+Substitution and Bind Variables - make frequently run queries faster and more efficient

-Multi-row fetches - reduces the number of network round-trips
+Multi-Row Fetches - reduce the number of network round-trips

 Client-Side Result Set Caching - makes paging faster and easier

-Suspended transactions - allows a single transaction to span multiple web pages
+Suspended Transactions - allow a single transaction to span multiple web pages

 SQL Relay supports many different databases.
-However, setting up a database before even trying to use SQL Relay with it can be a challenge.
-These documents include step-by-step instructions for setting up databases on various platforms.
+However, just setting up a database before even trying to use SQL Relay with it can be a challenge.
+These documents include step-by-step instructions for setting up various databases on various platforms.